USPTO Examiner WALTER AUDREY BRADLEY - Art Unit 3746

 Interview Effectiveness

-Conducting an examiner interview provides a +9.2% benefit to allowance rate for applications examined by WALTER, AUDREY BRADLEY.
-This interview benefit is in the 44% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +15.0% benefit to allowance rate for applications examined by WALTER, AUDREY BRADLEY.
+This interview benefit is in the 54% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 Request for Continued Examination (RCE) Effectiveness

-When applicants file an RCE with this examiner, 33.5% of applications are subsequently allowed.
-This success rate is in the 67% percentile among all examiners.
-Strategic Insight: RCEs show above-average effectiveness with this examiner.
-Consider whether your amendments or new arguments are strong enough to warrant an RCE versus filing a continuation.
+When applicants file an RCE with this examiner, 26.3% of applications are subsequently allowed.
+This success rate is in the 43% percentile among all examiners.
+Strategic Insight: RCEs show below-average effectiveness with this examiner.
+Carefully evaluate whether an RCE or continuation is the better strategy.

 After-Final Amendment Practice